Accounting Journal Entries: Definition, How-to, and Examples

 Helpful for tracking invoices, bills, or internal approvals.

-Types of Journal Entries You Should Know
+What are the Types of Journal Entries You Should Know?

 Not all journal entries are the same.
 Below are the most common types used in business accounting.